khakhalin/notes/Dictionary.md

 **MAE** (ml): Mean Average Error, aka L1 loss.

-**MapReduce** (dev): programming model for parallel computing; a type of split-apply-combine strategy.
+**Map Reduce** (dev): programming model for parallel computing; a type of split-apply-combine strategy.
 Essentially, seems to define two functions, one function on splittable tasks (something like `for each a in List`) that analyzes its `a` and sends answers out; and another one that catches answers and combines them all into one answer.

 **MCMC** (ml) Markov Chain Monte-Carlo.
 See [[13_MC]].